laqul/laqul/README.md

 ```
 FIREBASE_AUD=YOUR_FIREBASE_TOKEN_AUD
 ```
-* Into the Firebase project settings in Cloud messaging option get the server key and the sender id and paste it in laqul/api/.env file
+* Into the Firebase project settings in Cloud Messaging option get the server key and the sender id and paste it in laqul/api/.env file
 ```
 FCM_SERVER_KEY=YOUR_FCM_SERVER_KEY
 FCM_SENDER_ID=YOUR_FCM_SENDER_ID